dockpanelsuite/dockpanelsuite_docs/themes/basics.rst

 .. image:: _static/document_pane.png

-For tool panes, their strips (shown in blue rectangle below ) contain the tabs of the tools and are rendered at bottom, where clicking on a tab can switch to a tool,
+For tool panes, their strips (shown in blue rectangle below ) contain the tabs of the tools and are rendered at bottom, where clicking on a tab can switch to a tool.

 .. image:: _static/tool_pane.png

+ Visual Studio 2012 themes use separators between adjacent tool window tabs, while Visual Studio 2013 and above uses more complicated borders.

 However, tool panes also have their captions (shown in red rectangle above), where the tool can be closed or hidden.

 When a visible tool pane becomes auto-hide, it would be rendered as an auto-hide strip,